McRonaah/YumDrop/README.md

 <h1>YumDrop</h1>

-<p>This is a food delivery I developed using reactjs and firebase, where I focused on allowing google
+<p>This is a food delivery I developed using ReactJs and Firebase, where I focused on allowing google
-authentication on the avatar, storing contact form data on Realtime database(firebase) and storing authenticated googles on firebase authentication.
+authentication on avatar onClick, storing contact form data on Realtime database(firebase), implementing add to cart functionality and storing authenticated googles on firebase authentication.
 </p>

 <h2>MVPs</h2>